8x2 Timber Treated C24

 Be mindful of where you store the timber post its delivery, as too much heat or direct sunlight can cause the timber to warp rather than dry out.
 Conversely, damp conditions can lengthen the drying out period, prolonging the time before work can begin.

-Am I Able To Cut Treated Timber To My Preferred Size?
+Am I Able To Cut Treated 8x2 Timber To My Preferred Size?

-Absolutely, to cut treated timber to size is a simple task, however, be sure to have all the appropriate power tools, eye protection, and a respirator to hand before cracking on, since the cutting process releases tiny airborne particles of wood, possibly impregnated with the chemicals used in pressure-treating.
+To cut treated 8x2 timber to size is a simple task, however, be sure to have all the appropriate power tools, eye protection, and a respirator to hand before cracking on, since the cutting process releases tiny airborne particles of wood, possibly impregnated with the chemicals used in pressure-treating.

 Treated wood also cuts a little more like wet wood so some extra care should be afforded to ensure the blade doesn’t slip while cutting.